2386067964/ToothSeg/README.md

-# ToothSeg: A Self-Correcting Deep Learning Approach for Robust Tooth Instance Segmentation and Numbering in CBCT
+# ToothSeg: Robust Tooth Instance Segmentation and Numbering in CBCT using Deep Learning and Self-Correction

 ## Introduction

-This is the official code of ToothSeg (Link to Paper will follow).
+This is the official code of ToothSeg.
 ToothSeg is a fully automated, dual-branch deep learning framework designed for multiclass tooth instance segmentation in CBCT scans.
 It addresses the variability in examiner diagnoses and generalization challenges across datasets by integrating instance and semantic segmentation, thus improving performance and robustness.
 The framework excels in detecting and labeling individual tooth instances across diverse dental conditions.